 District responsibility

 School districts may partner with a provider to ensure that this training is met.
-If this option is chosen, it is the responsibility of the district to ensure that the training provided meets the standards and learning objectives written in the FCS outline.
+If this option is chosen, it is the district’s responsibility to ensure that the training provided meets the standards and learning objectives written in the FCS outline.

 Training components